Why We Are Housing-Focused

 Emergency

-Transitional – Up to 2 years of housing with case management for youth.
+Transitional – Up to three years of housing with case management for youth.

 Bridge – temporary hotels